Canadian Imperial Bank (CM) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the bank and financial services company had lost 1.89% in the past month.
-In that same time, the Finance sector gained 1.18%, while the S&P 500 gained 1.18%.
+Prior to today's trading, shares of the bank and financial services company had lost 3.97% over the past month.
+This has lagged the Finance sector's loss of 1.14% and the S&P 500's gain of 0.85% in that time.

-Investors will be hoping for strength from Canadian Imperial Bank as it approaches its next earnings release.
-On that day, Canadian Imperial Bank is projected to report earnings of $1.34 per share, which would represent a year-over-year decline of 4.29%.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.08 billion, down 3.93% from the prior-year quarter.
+Canadian Imperial Bank will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Canadian Imperial Bank to post earnings of $1.32 per share.
+This would mark a year-over-year decline of 5.71%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.08 billion, down 3.93% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.63 per share and revenue of $17.32 billion.
-These totals would mark changes of +1.62% and +1.11%, respectively, from last year.
+CM's full-year Zacks Consensus Estimates are calling for earnings of $5.61 per share and revenue of $17.32 billion.
+These results would represent year-over-year changes of +1.26% and +1.11%, respectively.

-Investors might also notice recent changes to analyst estimates for Canadian Imperial Bank.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Canadian Imperial Bank should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Canadian Imperial Bank currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.43% lower.
+Canadian Imperial Bank is currently sporting a Zacks Rank of #4 (Sell).

-Investors should also note Canadian Imperial Bank's current valuation metrics, including its Forward P/E ratio of 7.37.
-This valuation marks a discount compared to its industry's average Forward P/E of 7.53.
+Valuation is also important, so investors should note that Canadian Imperial Bank has a Forward P/E ratio of 7.43 right now.
+Its industry sports an average Forward P/E of 7.34, so we one might conclude that Canadian Imperial Bank is trading at a premium comparatively.

-It is also worth noting that CM currently has a PEG ratio of 2.19.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Banks - Foreign was holding an average PEG ratio of 0.97 at yesterday's closing price.
+Meanwhile, CM's PEG ratio is currently 2.2.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Banks - Foreign was holding an average PEG ratio of 0.98 at yesterday's closing price.

 The Banks - Foreign industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 87, which puts it in the top 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 117, putting it in the top 47% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report